andsens/docopt.sh/README.rst

 Refreshing the parser
 ---------------------

-``docopt.sh`` embeds a hash of the help text into the parser to ensure that the two always match.
+``docopt.sh`` embeds a shasum of the help text into the parser to ensure that the two always match.
 In order to update the parser, simply run ``docopt.sh`` again.
 The existing parser will be replaced with a new one.
 If the parser was generated with any particular options, these options will be re-applied unless instructed otherwise with ``--no-auto-params``.